DokkarRachidReda/Android-UI-Challenge/README.md

 some beatiful UI's implemented in android studio

 ## Task UI
-task application found in [Dribble](https://dribbble.com/shots/7273697-Task-App-UI)
+task UI found in [Dribble](https://dribbble.com/shots/7273697-Task-App-UI)

 here are some screenShots :